 In keeping with our founder’s vision, Stonewall Farm continues to welcome visitors to the forests, trails, and barns free of charge to ensure people have access to and are able to experience, nature and agriculture firsthand.
-Visitors are welcome to visit the farm including the playground, trails, dairy, horse, and public areas of the animal barns from dawn to dusk, year-round.
+Visitors are welcome to visit the farm including the playground, trails, and public areas of the animal barns from dawn to dusk, year-round.
 The reality is it does cost a great deal of funding to maintain our grounds and barns.

 We rely on the generosity of our community, including visitors like you to continue to serve our community.
 Please consider a donation to the farm.
 All gifts, big and small, make a difference!